 Please note that the site may not function properly if you’re accessing the internet via a WebTV terminal or any other non-standard web browser or device.

 Your site said I’ve already claimed a code when I haven’t yet.
 What gives?

 The most common reason for seeing this error is clicking twice (double-clicking) on the final button to claim your entries.
 If our system let you get that far, then it knows that you haven’t claimed the code, and if you double-click a button to confirm your entries, then the system records the first click (and assigns you your entries), but then before it can show you the confirmation message, it also records the second click which is of course rejected (because it has already recorded that claim code a split second before).
 To verify the number of entries you have, click here — you’ll probably see that your entries were indeed granted to you.
-Another possible problem is that you are not in fact signed into the site properly, so make sure that you are indeed signed in with your own e-mail address and not that of someone else sharing the same computer (another family member perhaps).
-Click here to sign in again.

 My husband and I both got the same code — how can this be?

 This is normal.
 The codes are not actually entries, the codes unlock entries, but the numbers are not actually entry numbers themselves.
 This is the same as a locked door — many people can have the same key.
 It’s the same here, where the code simply unlocks your ability to claim an entry.
 To verify that you were indeed granted an entry, you can check the total number of entries you have in the contest by clicking here.

 When will my “entry code” arrive and how frequently?